The Competitive Advantage Spectrum

 If you have not started your business yet consider yourself lucky, now you can do so knowing the best way to position your company on the competitive advantage spectrum.
 Use this spectrum when assessing your competition; it may give insight on where they can be out performed.
 This will also help you to not give away your competitive advantage.
 In the Theory of Constraints the Viable Vision is often achieved by providing quality products quickly at a premium.
 This means you are getting much more out of your efforts than you would be trying to compete on every factor.
 I have seen this work first hand and it is amazing.
 The value in providing a part or service quickly can easily outweigh the value inherent to the part itself.
 So, take some time today and figure out where you are located on the spectrum, then figure out where your competitors are positioned.

-15 thoughts on “The Competitive Advantage Spectrum”
+15 responses to “The Competitive Advantage Spectrum”

-Leave a Comment
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *